RanchoTao/RanchoTao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a second-year student at [Beijing Institute of Mathematical Sciences and Applications (BIMSA), THU](https://www.bimsa.cn/zh-CN) where I am fortunate to be co-advised by [**Prof. Patrick Jaillet**](https://web.mit.edu/jaillet/www/) and [**Prof. Negin Golrezaei**](https://www.mit.edu/~golrezae/).
+I am a second-year student at [Beijing Institute of Mathematical Sciences and Applications (BIMSA)](https://www.bimsa.cn/zh-CN)

-Prior to MIT, I earned my Bachelor's degree from [Yao Class, Tsinghua](https://iiis.tsinghua.edu.cn/en/) in June 2024.
-I am extremely grateful to [**Prof. Longbo Huang**](https://people.iiis.tsinghua.edu.cn/~huang/), [**Prof. Haipeng Luo**](https://haipeng-luo.net/), [**Prof. Simon S. Du**](https://simonshaoleidu.com/), and [**Prof. Suvrit Sra**](https://optml.mit.edu/) who introduced me to the world of learning theory!
+I am currently pursuing a Bachelor of Science degree in Mathematics and Artificial Intelligence.
+I am extremely grateful to [**Prof. Rongling Wu**](https://www.bimsa.cn/zh-CN/detail/ronglingwu.html)，who introduced me to the world of learning theory!

-My recent research focuses on the intersection of Economics and Computer Science (EconCS), specifically resolving strategic behaviors in economic systems via online learning tools.
-I'm also broadly interested in learning theory topics, e.g., bandits, online learning, reinforcement learning theory, and deep learning theory.
+My recent research focuses on the intersection of Natural Language Processing and Quantitative Trading, Specifically, I focus on solving economic problems through natural language models and quantitative models.
+Concurrently, I maintain a broad interest in topics related to learning theory, such as the multi-armed bandit problem, online learning, reinforcement learning theory, and deep learning theory.

 ## Recent News
 * *Sep, 2025.* [Incentive-Aware Dynamic Resource Allocation under Constraints](https://arxiv.org/abs/2507.09473) accepted to **NeurIPS 2025**.